bcgov/invasivesbc/app/README.md

 - local.json
 - development.json

-3. Make sure your information about your container/database matches the dbconfig.
+3. Make sure your information about your container/database matches the dbconfig in the applicable file in step 2.
 4. After when you run the cypress command above and select one of the tests in the GUI.
 5. Once a test is selected you should be prompted with a browser and the Cypress testing tab.
 6. In that browser open the app in another tab and login as you usually would when testing.